Loretta Lynn albums discography

 Lynn entered the 1980s with the studio album Loretta (1980), which became her first release to chart on the Canadian RPM Country Albums survey.
 She recorded albums with less frequency as the decade progressed.
-Who Was That Stranger (1988) was Lynn's final studio album with the MCA (formerly Decca Records) label, reaching number sixty three on the Top Country Albums chart.
+Who Was That Stranger (1988) was Lynn's final studio album with the MCA (formerly Decca Records) label, reaching number 63 on the Top Country Albums chart.
 In 1993, she collaborated with Dolly Parton and Tammy Wynette to record the studio album Honky Tonk Angels.
-Reaching number six on the country albums list and forty two of the Billboard 200, the album would also certify gold in the United States and Canada.
+Reaching number six on the country albums list and 42 on the Billboard 200, the album would also certify gold in the United States and Canada.
 Lynn then paused her music career due to her husband's failing health.
-After his death she returned in 2000 with her first solo studio album in twelve years, Still Country.
+After his death she returned in 2000 with her first solo studio album in 12 years, Still Country.
 Lynn's next studio album was the critically acclaimed Van Lear Rose (2004).
-Produced by rock musician Jack White, the album reached number two on the Billboard Top Country Albums chart and number twenty four on the Billboard 200.
+Produced by rock musician Jack White, the album reached number two on the Billboard Top Country Albums chart and number 24 on the Billboard 200.
 Between 2006 and 2017, Lynn recorded dozens of songs with producer John Carter Cash.
 In 2016, she released her first studio album contained from these sessions titled Full Circle.
 This was followed in 2018 by Wouldn't It Be Great.